LydiaLeather/Group3/Specification.md

 ------------ | ------------- | ------------
-Launch the game app [FR1] | The user should be able to start the game app successfully within a minute. | Demonstration Start the game [FR2] | The player should be able to start playing the game. | Demonstration Player Control [FR3] | The player should be able to control the game player sprite. | Demonstration Jump [FR4] | The player should be able to jump on the platform. | Demonstration Double Jump [FR5] | The player should be able to perform a double jump midair once until they land on a platform. | Demonstration
+Launch the game app [FR1] | The user should be able to start the game app successfully within a minute. | Demonstration Start the game [FR2] | The player should be able to start playing the game. | Demonstration Player Control [FR3] | The player should be able to control the game player sprite with no problems. (in terms of reaction time, smoothness, flow. ) | Demonstration
+Jump [FR4] | The player should be able to jump on the platform. | Demonstration Double Jump [FR5] | The player should be able to perform a double jump midair once until they land on a platform. | Demonstration
 Life System [FR6] | The game have a life system where the game will ends if the player's lifes are reduced to 0 | Demonstration